-One of the best things about open source is that you get to work on other people’s code as if they were your own.
+One of the best things about open source is that you work on other people’s code as if it were your own.
 Git makes it easy to download an existing project using the git clone command.
-Take a look at the below illustration to see how this works in real-life.
+Look at the illustration below to see how this works in real life.

 $ git clone <GIT:URL> $ git clone git://example.com/git.git/ test-dir

 This will download the said project into the

 17. Pull New Updates

 Real-life projects are evolving all the time.
 Suppose you cloned a repo earlier from a remote repository.
 What will you do when the devs update new features to that repository?
 It is inconvenient to clone the same repo over and over into your local machine.
 The git pull command saves you from this.

 $ git pull

 This command will update the local version of your project with any new changes made by the collaborators.
 Remember to change your working directory to the project directory before pulling the latest updates.